rse/speechflow/README.md

 - Node: **vad**<br/>
   Purpose: **Voice Audio Detection (VAD) node**<br/>
   Example: `vad()`

+  > This node perform Voice Audio Detection (VAD), i.e., it detects
+  > voice in the audio stream and if not detected either silences or
+  > unplugs the audio stream.

   | Port    | Payload     |
   | ------- | ----------- |